I’m going to break the best AR-15 scopes into two basic categories.

 If you would like an exhaustive review (with exhausting detail) of the Viper PST scopes, you can find one here.
 I’m just going to hit the highlights.

-There are two basic reticles available with the Viper PST line: the “EBR-1 reticle” and the “EBR-2C reticle” (link to pictures).
-They are designed to let you range your target and then hold instead of having to dial the elevation and windage.
+There are a few reticles available in the Viper PST line, but arguably the best is the “EBR-2C reticle” (link to pictures).
+Like the other Vortex scope above, it’s designed to let you range your target and then hold instead of having to dial the elevation and windage.

 You simply measure the range of the target using the MOA or MIL system (they’re available with both).
 Then look at a ballistics chart and hold where you bullet will impact at that range and wind.

-It’s much faster than dialing your scope in for every shot,
+It’s much faster and less error prone than dialing your scope in for every shot,

 You can also get the scope in either First Focal Plane (FFP) or Second Focal Plane (SFP).